AsierDev/pocket-promptsmith/README.md

 ## 🚀 Features

-- **🔐 Magic Link Authentication** - Secure login with Supabase Auth
+- **🔐 Email + Password Authentication** - Secure login with Supabase Auth
-- **📝 Prompt Management** - Create, edit, and organize prompts with categories, tags, and a short “Objetivo” summary
+- **📝 Prompt Management** - Create, edit, and organize prompts with categories, tags, and a short "Objective" summary
-- **🤖 AI-Powered Improvements** - Enhance prompts using OpenRouter API with a premium (5/día) + free fallback model chain and a dedicated “texto a mejorar” field (4k chars) que evita enviar todo el prompt cuando es muy largo
+- **🤖 AI-Powered Improvements** - Enhance prompts using OpenRouter API with a premium (5/day) + free fallback model chain and a dedicated "text to improve" field (4k chars) that avoids sending the entire prompt when it's too long
 - **🔢 Dynamic Variables** - Extract and replace variables like `{{variable}}` in prompts
 - **📱 Progressive Web App** - Installable app with offline capabilities
 - **♿ Freemium Model** - 10 prompts limit, 5 AI improvements per day